 Find the best souvenir at San Pedro Market

-However, that’s not all it has to offer since the whole market is divided into several sections where they sell food, juices, vegetables, meat, and many other products.
-This special commercial spot in the Historic Center of Cusco was initially designed by Gustave Eiffel, the same architect who envisioned the famous Eiffel Tower.
+However, that’s not all it has to offer since vendors divide the whole market into several sections where they sell food, juices, vegetables, meat, and many other products.

-Get to know about our history at the Inca Museum
+Get to know our history at the Inca Museum

 Casa Almagro is the headquarters of the Inca Museum, owned by the San Antonio de Abad University.
 The site exhibits the largest pottery collection of the Inca culture, Inca mummies, as well as pre-Inca metal and gold work.